mackeylab/bids_ppc_scripts/fix_topup_sequences/README.md

 Basically, we copy out the last B0 volume from the diffusion scan (which is acquired in the -j direction) and the first volume from the TOPUP scan (which is acquired in the j direction), and rename them BIDS-valid names and put them in the fieldmap folder.

+See also some posts on Neurostars here: https://neurostars.org/t/not-included-error-bval-and-bvec-fmap-files/4678/9

 **NOTE**

 I would check TOPUP/diffusion pipeline outputs, because I am uncertain whether the remaining information in the .json file about the other b=1000 volumes acquired will mess it up.
 Also may need to rewrite *scans.tsv* for each subject.